ttran2001/ttran2001.github.io/README.md

 1. Since we are installing it into a virtual machine, download VMWare Workstation
 2. In the VMWare Workstation, Create a New Virtual Machine
 3. Click advanced button
-4. For the “Choose the Virtual Machine Hardware Compatibility”, make sure the Hardware compatibility is up to date
+4. For the `Choose the Virtual Machine Hardware Compatibility`, make sure the Hardware compatibility is up to date
-5. For “Installer disc image file”, put the Arch Linux file that you downloaded.
+5. For `Installer disc image file`, put the Arch Linux file that you downloaded.
-6. In “Select a Guest Operating System”, select “Other Linux 5.x kernel 64-bit” in the Version section
+6. In `Select a Guest Operating System`, select `Other Linux 5.x kernel 64-bit` in the Version section
 7. Name the Virtual Machine in the next section
-8. In “Processor Configuration”, set the Number of processors to 1 and Number Of Cores Per Processor to 2.
+8. In `Processor Configuration`, set the Number of processors to 1 and Number Of Cores Per Processor to 2.
-9. For “Memory for the Virtual Machine”, set the storage to 2 GB.
+9. For `Memory for the Virtual Machine`, set the storage to 2 GB.
 10. For the last few sections, leave everything to default.
-11. Right click the Arch Linux in the Library section and click “Open VM Directory”
+11. Right click the Arch Linux in the Library section and click `Open VM Directory`
 12. After doing that right click the Arch Linux.vmx and edit it by using notepad.
-Under “encoding = “windows-1252”, add firmware=“efi” and save it.
+Under `encoding = “windows-1252”`, add `firmware=“efi”` and save it.

 ## **Installing the ArchLinx Modifications**